British-Jewish Life on Film + Q&A

 Psalms – dir.
 Benjamin Till – A mesmerising and moving musical film exploring what unites us in an increasingly divided world.

-Event/ This screening will be followed by a Q&A with the creative team behind Our Neighbour’s Ass.
+Event/ This screening will be followed by a Q&A with the creative teams behind Our Neighbour’s Ass and Psalms.

 Duration: